JayBhatt2021/jquery-playground/README.md

 # jQuery Playground

-jQuery Playground (referred to as "jQuery Basics" in the project) is a basic web application that allows users to interact with HTML elements using basic jQuery operations.
+jQuery Playground (referred to as "jQuery Basics" in the project) is a basic web application that allows users to interact with HTML elements using fundamental jQuery operations.
 This web application is based on Brad Traversy's [jQuery Crash Course](https://github.com/bradtraversy/jquery_crash_course).
 However, the code in this repository differs greatly from the original as it utilizes data abstraction, allows for seamless navigation among different jQuery topics, includes thorough documentation, etc.